ansible/dispatcherd/README.md

 As a part of doing the split, we also want to resolve a number of long-standing design and sustainability issues, thus, asyncio.
+For a little more background see [docs/design_notes.md](docs/design_notes.md).

+There is documentation of the message formats used by the dispatcher in [docs/message_formats.md](docs/message_formats.md).
+Some of these are internal, but some messages are what goes over the user-defined brokers (pg_notify).

 ## Contributing